innate-creative/posture-hq-final/_posts/2017-05-20-intermittent-fasting.md

 If you or a family member is Type 2 diabetic or borderline Type 2 diabetic, fasting is definitely something for you to trial.

-Cellular Repair - When cell’s die or are damaged they need to be cleaned up or removed, otherwise the body begins to turn into a junk yard.
+Cellular Repair - When cells die or are damaged they need to be cleaned up or removed, otherwise the body begins to turn into a junkyard.
 This becomes the perfect condition for diseases such as cancer and Alzheimer’s.
 Fasting has shown to promote a process known as autophagy.
 Autophagy is where the body’s cellular ‘garbage men’ go into action and start to clean up all the cellular debris.
 This has shown to greatly reduce the growth of cancers and be protective for diseases such as Alzheimer’s and Parkinson’s disease.

-Reduced Risk of Parkinson’s Disease and Alzheimer’s disease, heart disease & some cancers: Throughfactors previously mentioned, intermittent fasting has shown to reduce the risk of neuro-degenerative disorders, Type 2 diabetes, heart conditions and even some cancers.
+Reduced Risk of Parkinson’s Disease and Alzheimer’s disease, heart disease & some cancers: Through factors previously mentioned, intermittent fasting has shown to reduce the risk of neurodegenerative disorders, Type 2 diabetes, heart conditions and even some cancers.
 These are pretty amazing findings.

 Slows the ageing process – Studies in rats have shown that intermittent fasting actually increased the rat’s lifespan.
 This is a very interesting finding in terms of longevity and ties in with all the other biological benefits we have mentioned previously.
-Various Methods of Fasting:
-All fasting methods incorporate time spent in the fasted state (not too little calorie consumption) and a time feasting (where by you are able to eat).
+Various Methods of Fasting: All fasting methods incorporate time spent in the fasted state (not too little calorie consumption) and a time feasting (where by you are able to eat).
 The basic premise is during the feasting state where you are able to consume as much food as you desire or at least until you feel full.
 A word of warning – feasting doesn’t mean you can do a Tim Tam marathon.
 It is critical to your health that while you are in the fed state you choose nutrient dense vegetables, high quality lean meats and lots of good quality fats such as avocado, coconut oil, nuts and seeds.
 While feasting steer clear of processed foods and high density carbohydrates such as breads and pastas.

 All of the methods we are about to mention have shown the proven benefits we discussed previously.
 It is just a matter of finding one that you personally can incorporate into your lifestyle in a consistent manner.

 ADF (Alternate Day Fasting): this protocol is as it sounds; you spend one-day fasting and the following day feasting.
 One of the downsides to this is the planning that is required.
 Social interactions can be difficult to commit as well.

 5:2 Diet – This is a diet popularised by Dr Michael Mosley.
 There is a great documentary on this particular topic presented by Mosley and his team called Eat, Fast & Live longer.
 In his approach to intermittent fasting, Mosley recommends having two fast days per week.
 On these fast days, males can consume 600 calories while women can consume 500.
 The remaining 5 days you are able to eat as normal.

 5 Day Fast – Again as it sounds.
 This is a more extreme version of fasting where you consume nothing but liquids for 5 days straight.
-Some people even do juice fasts for up to 21 days!
+Some people even do juice fasts for up to 21 days\!
 Enter this with caution if you have never fasted before, you could potentially send your body into a spin.

 18:6 Daily Fasting – In this approach your last meal is consumed at dinner time (around 7-8pm), you would then go to sleep and wake up as normal.
 Instead of eating breakfast right away however, you would wait until around 1- 2pm in the afternoon before the real ‘break-fast’.
 This gives you around 18 hours of fasting per day.
 It then gives you a 6-hour window where you are able to feast as much as you like.